dschnei1/ngs4ecoprod/README.md

 To ensure high quality long-reads, the first step is filtering your data with `ngs_np_qf` which includes a general quality filter with [fastp](https://github.com/OpenGene/fastp) and afterwards removal of barcode leftovers at the ends and/or in the middle of the long-reads with [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI) (an extension of [Porechop](https://github.com/rrwick/Porechop)).

-Before you start you need your basecalled long-reads in one folder and make sure your sample names meet the following naming convention:
+Before you start you need your basecalled long-reads in one folder and your file names **must** meet the following naming convention:
 ```
 <Sample_name>.fastq.gz

 # Example
 Sample_1.fastq.gz
 Sample_2.fastq.gz
-...
+Sample_3.fastq.gz
+etc.
 ```

 #### Quality filter your reads with: